Sergio0694/quickup/README.md

 ### Examples

-Create a backup of folder A to folder B, notify when the operation finishes and play a notification sound:
+Create a backup of folder A on another drive, notify when the operation finishes and play a notification sound:

 ```
-quickup -s c:\users\myname\documents\A -t d:\backups\B -b -v
+quickup -s c:\users\myname\documents\A -t d:\backups -b -v
 ```

 ## Dependencies